 Ulcerative Colitis Diagnosis and Screening

 To diagnose ulcerative colitis, doctors ask about the symptoms, do a physical exam and do a number of tests.
-Testing can help the doctor rule out other problems that can cause similar symptoms, such as Crohn’s disease, irritable bowel syndrome (IBS), or diverticulitis.
+Testing can help the doctor rule out other problems that can cause similar symptoms, such as Crohn’s disease, infection, hemorrhoidal bleeding, irritable bowel syndrome (IBS), or diverticulitis.

 Tests that may be done include:

 - A colonoscopy is a test where the doctor uses a thin, lighted tool to look at the inside of your entire colon.
 At the same time, the doctor may take a sample (biopsy) of the lining of the colon to substantiate a ulcerative colitis diagnosis.

 - An x-ray study may be done to identify and evaluate inflammation.